Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Why the rule is important**: This will provide a consistent experience to the user, i.e. the user could expect the same behavior for both list by subscription and resource group.
 Please refer [here](./swagger-extensions.md#x-ms-pageable) for details on the x-ms-pageable extension.

 **How to fix the violation**: Ensure that when a tracked resource has list by resource group and subscription operations, the x-ms-pageable extension values are same for both operations.
+This might involve a service side change which will result in a breaking change in the generated SDK.

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [RPC](#rpc-violations): [Errors](#rpc-errors) or [Warnings](#rpc-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)